aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/invert-adjustment-layer/_index.md

 You’ve now successfully used Aspose.PSD, an **image processing java library**, to manipulate a PSD file.

+## Batch processing PSD images with invert adjustment

+If you need to apply the same invert effect to dozens or hundreds of files, you can place the code above inside a simple loop that iterates over a directory of PSDs.
+Because the library is **performance‑optimized**, processing large batches remains fast, and you can combine the invert step with other adjustments (e.g., brightness, hue) in the same loop.

+## Converting a PSD to a negative image

+The Invert Adjustment Layer is essentially the **convert PSD to negative** operation.
+By adding this layer as the topmost item, you achieve a full‑negative effect without permanently altering the original pixel data.
+You can later remove or disable the layer to revert to the original appearance.

 ## Common Issues & Tips

 | Issue | Cause | Solution |